 Faculty must meet stated deadlines for submitting book lists for each term.
-Submitting your orders in a timely manner will help to ensure that your course books will be available before the term begins.
+Submitting your orders in a timely manner helps ensure that course books are available before the term begins.
 In addition, the Higher Education Opportunity Act requires schools, "to the maximum extent practicable," to post a listing of books for courses offered on or before the registration dates.
 Information required includes: